JonMurphy/RPZ_add-on/RPZ wiki.md

 </strike>

 ## Usage
 There is no web interface for this add-on.
-To run this add-on open the console, or terminal and access the IPFire box via SSH.
+To run this add-on open the serial console, or the local terminal and access the IPFire box via SSH.
 There are four simple scripts available for set-up:

-[rpzAllowBlock](RPZ%20wiki.md#custom-allow-list-or-block-list) - Loads custom allow and blocks lists into unbound RPZ
+[rpzAllowBlock](RPZ%20wiki.md#custom-allow-list-or-block-list) - Loads custom allow lists and blocks lists into unbound RPZ

-[rpzConfig](RPZ%20wiki.md) - Assists in creating, removing or replacing an RPZ config file
+[rpzConfig](RPZ%20wiki.md) - Create, remove or replace an external RPZ config file

 [rpzMetrics](RPZ%20wiki.md) - Locates RPZ names from the message logs and sort by hits.
 Selecting all logs (1 year) may take ~60 seconds to complete.